Women in the Catholic Church: 20th century

 Catholic lay women were involved in Catholic Arts and Letters in the 20th century, especially in English language literature.
 Sophie Treadwell was a Mexican-American Catholic laywoman who was both a journalist and a playwright in the first half of the 20th century.
 She wrote dozens of plays, several novels and serial stories, as well as countless newspaper articles.
 She gained international notoriety in 1921 when she secured an exclusive interview with Pancho Villa at his military outpost in northern Mexico.
 Treadwell often wrote about "the inequity experienced by 'ordinary' women in extraordinary situations."
 Upon her death the production rights and royalties to her plays were gifted to the Diocese of Tucson.
 Caryll Houselander was an English woman who wrote prolifically in the 1940s and early 1950s.
 Her spiritual reading and writing was centered mostly in the Gospels; so, her theology placed the meaning of human suffering within existence in the Mystical Body of Christ.
 American Flannery O'Connor also wrote in the middle of the 20th century from the 1940s to the 1960s.
-Calling herself a "Hillbilly Thomist," she expanded on St. Thomas Aquinas' thought that "grace perfects nature".
+Calling herself a "Hillbilly Thomist", she expanded on St. Thomas Aquinas' thought that "grace perfects nature".
 With short stories and novels involving extreme violence her works alluded to God's Grace offered, but refused by humanity.
 Newspaperwoman turned social activist for life at all stages in all conditions, Dorothy Day, founded the Catholic Worker House system for homeless persons and immigrants, while writing numerous articles supporting the poor for the journal she published with the organization (The Catholic Worker), as well as for other news outlets well into the 1980s.
 Her theology showed an enhanced participation by lay people in the Church's mission.

 In 1963 the Second Vatican Council requested a revision of the rite of the consecration of virgins that was found in the Roman Pontifical; the revised Rite was approved by Pope Paul VI and published in 1970.
 This consecration can be bestowed either on women in monastic orders or on women living in the world, which revived the form of life that had been found in the early Church.
 As well, since the Second Vatican Council, the bishops of the Catholic Church have permitted women to serve in many lay ministries.

 The Catholic position on contraception was formally explained and expressed by Pope Paul VI's Humanae vitae in 1968.
 Artificial contraception is considered intrinsically evil, but methods of natural family planning may be used, as they do not usurp the natural way of conception.

-In 1970 Ludmila Javorova attempted ordination as a Catholic priest in Czechoslovakia by a friend of her family, Bishop Felix Davidek (1921–88), himself clandestinely consecrated, due to the shortage of priests caused by communist persecution; however, an official Vatican statement in February 2000 declared the ordinations invalid while recognizing the severe circumstances under which they occurred.
+In 1970 Ludmila Javorová attempted ordination as a Catholic priest in Czechoslovakia by a friend of her family, Bishop Felix Maria Davídek (1921–1988), himself clandestinely consecrated, due to the shortage of priests caused by communist persecution; however, an official Vatican statement in February 2000 declared the ordinations invalid while recognizing the severe circumstances under which they occurred.